kkrypt0nn/pymanuf/README.md

 ## Troubleshooting

-If you have problems using the crate, you can open up an [issue](https://github.com/kkrypt0nn/pymanuf/issues) or join my [Discord server](https://discord.gg/mTBrXyWxAF).
+If you have problems using the library, you can open up an [issue](https://github.com/kkrypt0nn/pymanuf/issues) or join my [Discord server](https://discord.gg/mTBrXyWxAF).

 ## Contributing